octaleadsprivatelimited-cloud/calculator/SEO_OPTIMIZATION_GUIDE.md

-# Calculator.net SEO Optimization Guide
+# Online Calculator.live SEO Optimization Guide

-## Overview
-This guide outlines the comprehensive SEO optimizations implemented for Calculator.net to rank highly on all major search engines and AI platforms.
+This guide outlines the comprehensive SEO optimizations implemented for Online Calculator.live to rank highly on all major search engines and AI platforms.

 ## Search Engine Optimizations